-Marilyn Monroe 31 is a screen print by Andy Warhol included in his ultra famous Marilyn Monroe portfolio from 1967.
+Marilyn Monroe 31, often referred to as the “pink Marilyn,” is a screen print by Andy Warhol included in his ultra famous Marilyn Monroe portfolio from 1967.
 It is one of 10 portraits in the series, through which Warhol created “an icon out of an icon”.
 Among his most successful creations, the Marilyn portraits are indicative of Warhol’s unique style.
 They utilize flat regions of color and sharp contrast, a signature in the pop-art pioneer’s body of work.
 It was through works like Marilyn and Campbell’s Soup that Warhol effectively guided the emergence of pop-art, and cemented his legacy as the master of the new art movement.
-Notably, Marilyn 31 is included in Warhol’s top 10 most valuable prints of all time.

 Andy Warhol was highly in-tune with the cultural palette of his time.
 Largely, his sensitivities to highly relevant facts of life (both simple and grandeur) fueled his work.
 Fascinated by everything “famous,” Warhol recreated images of celebrities, everyday commodities, and even political leaders.
 As a most classic piece of his catalogue, Marilyn Monroe 31 not only represents a memorial to the late actress, but seeks to reflect the pop-culture of the 1950s and 60s, and our collective imagination of the American dream.